 A classroom should make every student feel safe and supported, whether they have a neurodivergent condition or not.
 They should feel encouraged and empowered to be the best students they can be, regardless of what challenges they face.
 Effective classroom management for neurodiverse students should benefit every student in some way.
 It shouldn't focus just on those who have a developmental disorder.

-These strategies can help any student who struggles with Executive Function skills, such as time management and organization, even if they don’t have a disorder.
+These strategies can help any student who struggles with Executive Function skills, such as time management and organization, even if they don’t have a particular disorder.
 Incorporating these strategies into your classroom can help encourage an inclusive learning environment for your students.
 The effectiveness of these strategies will often vary.
 They should be adapted for the grade level that you teach, such as elementary, or middle or high school.

 Here are seven classroom management strategies for teachers of neurodiverse students: